 This should perhaps be entitled The Crucifixion—Part 2 as a reflection upon Fleming Rutledge’s demanding, and rewarding, book on the Cross.
 In a previous post I claimed that ‘if you can’t join Christ on the Cross, you’ve got the wrong Cross.”
 It was a question I asked against the backdrop of readings of the Cross that construe it as a place of incommunicable suffering, a place where God suffers godforsakenness, where he pours out upon Jesus the wrath we deserve.
-There are good reasons for thinking this is not what is transpiring on the Cross, and one reason, I argued, was that if the Cross is where God abandons Christ to godforsakenness, if Jesus suffers a wrath we deserve “instead of us,” it becomes impossible to see the Cross as something Christians are to participate in and be united to.
+There are good reasons for thinking this is not what is transpiring on the Cross, and one reason, I argued, was that if the Cross is where God abandons Christ to godforsakenness it becomes impossible to see the Cross as something Christians are to participate in and be united to.

 Paul (Phil 3.8-11) wants to “participate in Christ’s suffering, becoming like him in his death,” even to “fill up in his flesh what is lacking in Christ’s sufferings” (Col 1.24), a desire particularly incomprehensible if Paul believes the Cross in substitutionary terms, as least as I’m familiar with those terms.
 The author of Hebrews (Heb 13.13) instructs us to “go to Christ outside the city, bearing the disgrace he bore…for I will never leave you nor forsake you.”
-The logic of dependent clause should shock us at least little: Go join Christ on the Cross “for God will never leave you nor forsake you.”
-For the same reason already noted this too becomes an impossible instruction to follow.
-If the Cross is where godforsakenness and estrangement are borne by God on our behalf, viz., so that we don’t have to bear these, then precisely what are we bearing or participating in when we join Christ on the Cross?
+The logic of dependent clause is shocking: Go join Christ on the Cross “for God will never leave you nor forsake you.”
+For the same reason already noted this too becomes an impossible instruction to follow if the Cross is where godforsakenness and estrangement are borne by God on our behalf.
+In the penal substitutionary sense Christ suffers what we don’t have to (viz., wrath and godforsakenness) in which case what are we bearing or participating in when we join Christ on the Cross?
 More strangely, Hebrews instructs believers to join Christ on the Cross with a comforting assurance (“I will never leave or forsake you”) the denial of which substitutionary models of the Cross make by supposing Christ is in fact godforsaken and estranged.

 Fleming’s book proceeds with a key question: What sort of predicament must you and I be in that we should require the crucifixion of God?
 She suggests that the severity of the Cross requires us to posit a human predicament equally severe.
-That’s certainly a necessary question.
-Another question of equal consequence would be this: What really transpires on the Cross if the gospel compels us to join Christ on the Cross, if the salvation it extends becomes ours through participating in its sufferings?
+Fair enough.
+But another question of equal consequence is this: What really transpires on the Cross if the gospel compels us to join Christ on it, if the salvation it extends becomes ours through participating in its sufferings?
 I don’t see Rutledge, or Hart for that matter, exploring the biblical call to participate in Christ’s suffering as a key to understanding that suffering.
 Though Rutledge briefly discusses the Rom 6 passage I’ll refer to below, as well as Heb 13.13, she doesn’t ask this question.

 That said, let me quote from Mark Heim again (Saved From Sacrifice, 229f) because he makes the same point from a passages that I previously overlooked: Rom 6.3-5.